bradcavanagh/angular-pwned/README.md

 <input type="email" name="input" ng-model="myEmail" placeholder="Email Address" pwned />
 ```

-If the email address is listed in the Have I Been Pwned database, then you can check the appropriate `$error.ispwned` value.
+If the email address is listed in the Have I Been Pwned breached accounts database, then you can check the appropriate `$error.ispwned` value.

 If you add a value to the attribute like: